-The application form for general registration as a Aboriginal and Torres Strait Islander health practitioner is available to download.
+Online applications for general registration as an Aboriginal and Torres Strait Islander health practitioner are available to:

 See the National Board’s FAQ for further information on:

-or the National Board fee schedule for more information on application fees and registration fees.
+The National Board fee schedule has more information on application fees and registration fees.